MP Estate Planning UK

 Responsibilities of a Trustee

-A trustee’s duties include managing the trust assets, making distributions to beneficiaries according to the trust document, and investing assets wisely.
-Effective trust management requires a deep understanding of the trust’s terms and the beneficiaries’ needs.
+A trustee’s duties include managing the trust assets prudently, making distributions to beneficiaries in accordance with the trust deed, keeping accurate records, filing the annual trust tax return (SA900) with HMRC, and investing assets appropriately.
+Effective trust management requires a genuine understanding of the trust’s terms and the beneficiaries’ needs.
+Trustees must always act in the best interests of the beneficiaries — never for their own personal benefit.

 Communication with Beneficiaries